 If you have prayed about it and are ready to schedule a date for the baptism of one or more of your children, go ahead and fill out the questionnaire below.
-If you have questions or would like to talk with someone further about baptism, contact Jan Miller, Director of Children's Ministries.
+If you have questions or would like to talk with someone further about baptism, contact Laurel Baird, Associate Director of Children's Ministries.

 It is our joy to walk with you and your child through the sacrament of baptism.
 Our prayer is that this begins a journey of growing in grace—coming more fully to know, love, and serve Jesus Christ each and every day.

 2019 Baptism Sundays